ati-ozgur/ati-ozgur.github.io/blog-posts/review-the-impact-of-unified-namespace-in-industry-4.0.md

 TLDR;

 1. There is no clear definition of UNS
-2. MQTT is not always needed, OPC-UA is good enough for small to mid companies
+2. ISA95 structure and single source of truth is the most useful parts of UNS.
-3. ISA95 structure and single source of truth is the most useful parts of UNS.
+3. MQTT is not always needed, OPC-UA is good enough for small to mid companies.
+Only after 100 connected devices advantages of MQTT will be seen.

 ## Short summary